 Where can you find an independent financial adviser?

-Your first step should be to review the SuperGuide article Find an Australian independent financial adviser where we list all the Profession of Independent Financial Advisers (PIFA) members and other advisers that have declared to us that they meet the independence test.
+Your first step should be to review the SuperGuide’s list of Australian independent financial advisers where you can find all the Profession of Independent Financial Advisers (PIFA) members, plus other advisers that have declared to us that they meet the independence test.

-There will be other independent advisers in Australia who are not yet on our list though.
-If you are interested in potentially receiving advice from an adviser and you are unsure about their independence, the following questions will help you judge whether they are independent or not:
+There will be other independent advisers in Australia who are not yet on our list.
+If you are unsure about an adviser’s independence, the following questions will help you judge whether they are independent or not:

 - Do you receive a commission (or any other gift or benefit) for recommending specific products and services issued by a financial provider?